 Since its start in 2009, Hydro Flask has established itself as a class leader in insulated water bottles.
-From their lineup, the Standard Mouth earns our top billing for 2021 by combining excellent insulating performance, high-quality construction, and a cup holder-friendly design into a smooth-handling yet tough package.
-Its most impressive feature—and the reason it costs a pricey $35—is the insulated double-wall build that keeps your water cold and coffee hot.
+From their lineup, the Standard Mouth earns our top billing for 2023 by combining excellent insulating performance, a high-quality construction, and a cup holder-friendly design into a smooth-handling yet tough package.
+Its most impressive feature—and the reason it costs a pricey $40—is the insulated double-wall build that keeps your water cold and coffee hot.
 In fact, the bottle is rated to keep drinks hot for 12 hours and cold for a whopping 24 hours, and we’ve had ice cubes live a full day in our Hydro Flask without melting.

 All that said, the stout build and impressive insulating performance do come with a weight penalty, and we prefer a lighter plastic bottle like the Nalgene Wide Mouth below when venturing out on the trail.
 To be clear, the Hydro Flask is perfectly serviceable for short hikes, but ounces add up quickly when covering longer distances.
 And the narrow body does make this bottle a bit more difficult to clean and stuff ice into than its Wide Mouth sibling, but we’ve found it easier to drink from on the go, and it also fits into a car cup holder or side pocket of a daypack.
-For a nice middle ground between weight and ice retention, check out Hydro Flask’s new Trail series, including the Lightweight Wide Mouth below.
+For a nice middle ground between weight and ice retention, check out Hydro Flask’s Trail series, including the Lightweight Wide Mouth below.

 See the Hydro Flask Standard Mouth